 Summer flounder are called chameleons of the sea because of their ability to change color to match the bottom on which they are found.LAUNCH GALLERY

 Summer flounder is highly valued commercially for its lean, white meat and light, delicate flavor, and it’s also one of the most popular recreational fish on the Atlantic coast.
 The summer flounder population had been at low levels for decades before fishery managers approved the species’ first fishery management plan in 1982.
 The population continued to decline well into the 1990s as managers struggled to accurately assess the population status and identify appropriate catch levels.
 In 1993, managers established a rebuilding plan for the stock, limiting the amount of summer flounder commercial and recreational fishermen could catch along the East Coast.
 By 1996, the summer flounder catch was at an appropriate level for the first time in decades and the population began its gradual recovery.
+The summer flounder stock was declared rebuilt to its target population level in 2010.
 Managers now set a catch quota for the fishery every year and divide it between the commercial fishery and the recreational fishery.
 Commercial fishermen are allotted 60 percent of the annual catch and recreational fishermen are allotted 40 percent.

-Regulations also require that summer flounder must be above a certain size to be harvested and that the mesh on fishing nets also be above a certain size, protecting juvenile fish and helping to maintain the part of the population that is able to reproduce.
-According to the most recent scientific assessment in 2011, the summer flounder stock has now rebuilt to its target population level.
+Regulations also require that summer flounder must be above a certain size to be harvested and that the mesh on fishing nets also must be above a certain size, protecting juvenile fish and helping to maintain the part of the population that is able to reproduce.

 Managers still face challenges managing the summer flounder fishery.
 While states have adopted management measures to stay within their commercial and recreational quotas, harvests sometimes exceed these limits.
+Although harvest levels may have been exceeded, the stock hasn’t been subject to overfishing since 2008.
 Managers and scientists also continually strive to improve the data and science used to manage this species.

 LOCATION & HABITAT